pirmd/gostore/README.md

 Run `go get github.com/pirmd/gostore` then `sh ./go install` from inside the gostore repository.

-Note: `go` is a small shell script on top of go binary that incorporates version information and takes care of manpage generation and installation.
+Note: `make` is a small shell script on top of go binary that incorporates version information and takes care of manpage generation and installation.
 You can either go directly with go standard command line commands.